AXIS · Identity Protocol v0.1

 HIPAA Agent Governance

 Every AI agent touching ePHI needs a named human behind it. §164.312(b) wants audit controls. §164.312(d) wants authentication. §164.502(e) wants BAA flow-down.
-AXIS gives you the cryptographic version of all three.
+AXIS provides the cryptographic version of all three.
 The Kit wraps it for Covered Entities and Business Associates.

 In development